 - Age and gender can affect the risk of extragonadal germ cell tumors.

-- Possible signs of extragonadal germ cell tumors include chest pain and breathing problems.
+- Signs and symptoms of extragonadal germ cell tumors include breathing problems and chest pain.

 - Imaging and blood tests are used to detect (find) and diagnose extragonadal germ cell tumors.